nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   be created with the relevant information passed to it
 - rainyDay will then call Command.execute(), where the indicated transaction will be deleted from the financial report

+### Editing an entry
+- When a command is given to edit a statement, the command is first parsed to check whether it follows the format of an edit command: `edit INDEX ADDCOMMAND` or `edit INDEX FLAG NEWFIELD` or `edit INDEX FLAG` with the use of regex.
+- Commands in the correct format will then be used to create a FilterCommand object.
+- rainyDay will then call Command.execute(), where the transaction's specific field be edited or deleted then added into the financial report.

+### Filtering an entry

 ## Product scope

 ### Target user profile